 Dates, tickets and tips

 Spring 2023 in the Albertina offers another treat in the form of the Dürer, Munch, Miró exhibition, which showcases the evolution of printed graphics.
-And for a more contemporary take on a similar topic, consider the Albertina Modern’s Andy Warhol to Damien Hirst exhibition (from February 24th).
+And for a more contemporary take on a similar topic, consider the Albertina Modern’s Andy Warhol to Damien Hirst exhibition.

 If you admire Bruegel’s work, be sure to visit the nearby Kunsthistorisches Museum.
 It owns the world’s most impressive collection of his paintings, which includes Hunters in the Snow mentioned above (you want Saal/Gallery 10 on Ebene/Floor 1).